Skip to main content

 • Email and document intake — Microsoft 365, Google Workspace, vendor portals, EDI feeds

-• Approval routing — Slack, Microsoft Teams, email, or a custom approval UI built by Preisser Solutions
+• Approval routing — Slack, Microsoft Teams, email, or a custom approval interface built by Preisser Solutions

-• Inventory and PO systems — ServiceTitan, Housecall Pro, Jobber, or a custom inventory system Preisser Solutions has built (as in the HG Oil Holdings build)
+• Inventory and PO systems — ServiceTitan, Housecall Pro, Jobber, or a custom inventory system (as in the HG Oil Holdings build)

 • Document storage — Google Drive, Dropbox, OneDrive, SharePoint